e40/pubpics/readme.txt

 ===============================================================================
 3. Building from source code

-Start up a fully patched Allegro CL 7.0 Enterprise Edition and evaluate this:
+Start up a fully patched Allegro CL Enterprise Edition (any supported version will do) and evaluate this:

       (load "buildit.cl")